What is involved in a Guide Dog partnership?

 The graduate Guide Dog is now ready to be matched with a person with low vision.
-Once matched with a person, fully graduated Guide Dogs offer companionship, safety and friendship for eight to ten years.
+Once matched with a person, fully graduated Guide Dogs offer companionship, safety and friendship.

 When a Guide Dog retires, they usually stay with their family and friends as a regular pet dog.
 Many put their paws up to enjoy retirement, although sometimes they can play a valuable role in helping a new Guide Dog settle in.